The Simscape™ file is a dedicated file type in the MATLAB® environment.

 Component models describe the physical components that you want to model, that is, they correspond to Simscape blocks.

-For example, to implement a variable area pneumatic orifice
+For example, to implement a variable area hydraulic orifice

 that is different from the one in the Simscape Foundation library,